 While you're babysitting, you might start to feel tired and wonder if it's okay to sleep or not.

-Sleeping on the job might not be a great idea as parents may be angry that you're sleeping while they're paying for you.
-If you're going to take a nap after the children you're watching have gone to bed, be sure to check with the parents first and make sure they're okay with it.
+Sleeping on the job might not be a great idea as parents may be angry that you're sleeping while they're paying you.
+If you're going to take a nap after the children you're watching have gone to bed, check with the parents first to make sure they're okay with it.

-Even if the parents you're babysitting for are okay with you going to sleep, it's a good idea to set an alarm and wake up shortly before the parents say they'll be home.
+Even if the parents you're babysitting for are okay with you going to sleep, it's a good idea to set an alarm and wake up shortly before they plan to be home.

 Having a sleeping babysitter can also be scary for a child.
 They might wake up and call for the babysitter but not get a response, which could cause them to panic.
-You also won't be as able to hear if a child gets into some kind of trouble or if there's an emergency.
+Also, if you are in a deep sleep, you might not be able to hear if a child gets into some kind of trouble or if there's an emergency.

-Generally speaking, the older the children you're babysitting, the more likely they are to sleep through the night.
-So for older kids, getting some rest yourself isn't as big of a deal.
+Generally speaking, as the kids get older, they are more likely to sleep through the night.
+That is, up until they become teenagers—then you have to start watching for things like sneaking out.
+So for older kids, until they become teenagers and stay up late, getting some rest yourself isn't as big of a deal.

 There is some debate between babysitters about whether it's okay to sleep while you're working or not.
 Answers can also vary from family to family that you're babysitting for.
 So it can be hard to get a clear answer that applies to all circumstances.

 The one time that it's 100% acceptable for a babysitter to sleep is while you're babysitting overnight.
 If you're going to be babysitting from evening until the next morning, it's assumed that you're going to sleep.
 You aren't expected to stay up and keep watch all night.